statycc/tyni/readme.md

 3. Security-flow matrix data is captured from the parse tree.
 4. The matrix data is evaluated against security levels using SMT solver.

-Same, but visually in steps:
+Same visually:

 ```
 [input].java                         ┐
----> parser                          ├─ parsing
+---> parser                          ├─ ❶ parsing
 ---> parse-tree                      ┘
                                      ┐
----> analyze tree                    ├─ analysis
+---> analyze tree                    ├─ ❷ analysis
 ---> gather matrix data              ┘
                                      ┐
----> evaluate matrix data            ├─ evaluation
+---> evaluate matrix data            ├─ ❸ evaluation
 ---> get interesting info            ┘
 ```

-**Interpreting the analysis results**
+## Interpreting analyzer results

-The analyzer captures data during the execution phases, including e.g., input details, execution arguments, and timing information.
+The analyzer captures data during the execution phases, including input file details, execution arguments, and timing information.
 The data captured during the analysis and evaluation phases includes, for each method:

 ```
-method name        # Full name, as class_name(s).method_name
+method name        # Full name (class.method)
-variables (Vars)   # Encountered variables, see note below
+variables (vars)   # Encountered variables, see note below
 flows              # Interfering variable pairs (in, out)
-satisfiability     # SMT-solver outcome: SAT or UNSAT
+satisfiability     # SMT-solver outcome, SAT or UNSAT
-model              # If SAT, the satisfiable security levels
+model              # If SAT, security levels to make the method non-interfering
-                   #   that make the program non-inteferring
 ```

-The variables list does not necessarily contain every variable of the method.
-Variables that occur only in "uninteresting" statements, e.g., an unused variable declaration, are excluded.
+* The variables list may be incomplete; variables that occur only in "uninteresting" statements (e.g., an unused variable declaration) are excluded.
-To inspect all captured data, save the result to a file.
+* To inspect all captured data, save the result to a file.

 ## Usage